T-vK/ShowboxExpansionModule/README.md

 (might be out of date by the time you read this, so check against: [src/MackieShowbox/MackieShowbox.h](src/MackieShowbox/MackieShowbox.h) )

 ## Pin Mappings for ESP32-S3

+Note: If you are using an ESP32 insteae of an ESP32-S3, you will have to adjust the pin mappings accordingly.

 ### SPI Ethernet Module (Mini W5500)